 What is Torschlusspanik?

 The word “Torschlusspanik” is a composed noun.
 This means that it consists of three singles nouns: das Tor (the gate), der Schluss (the end), die Panik (the panic).
 Now, you might ask yourself, what Germans would like to tell you with this word and what a gate, an end, and panic can mean together?

 What is the meaning?

-Well, the answer is easy!
-It means that one is panic about the fact the gate will be closed soon.
-The gate can be seen as a metaphor which means, this word describes the fear of missing something because you are running out of time.
+The answer is quite easy!
+It means that one is panic about the fact that “the gate” will close soon.
+“The gate” is a metaphor and it describes the fear of missing something because you are running out of time.
 This could be career opportunities, finding a partner or having children.

 Now, that you know what “Torschlusspanik” means, you can surprise your conversation partner the next time it fits the situation.